ivanreeve/text-compression-library/README.md

 What is [Huffman Encoding](https://en.wikipedia.org/wiki/Huffman_coding)?.

-The storage format for compression was also inspired from Lasse V. Karlsen's [proposal](https://stackoverflow.com/questions/759707/efficient-way-of-storing-huffman-tree?fbclid=IwAR0QrUItpdWaI34hHisM8a8z5jzmsLLJYfdOQWALTJpEvINvc8ZGByCE-lU) (check his answer in the thread).
+The storage format for compression was also inspired by Lasse V. Karlsen's [proposal](https://stackoverflow.com/questions/759707/efficient-way-of-storing-huffman-tree?fbclid=IwAR0QrUItpdWaI34hHisM8a8z5jzmsLLJYfdOQWALTJpEvINvc8ZGByCE-lU) (check his answer in the thread).

 ## License
 This project is licensed under the [MIT License](LICENSE).